jatinmehrotra/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - do not provide particles in the sentence structure
 - do not provide tenses or conjugations in the sentence structure
 - remember to consider beginner level sentence structures
-- refernece the <file>sentence-structure-examples.xml</file> for good structure examples
+- refernece the <file>sentence-structure-examples.md</file> for good structure examples

 ### Clues, Considerations, Next Steps
 - try and provide a non-nested bulleted list
 - talk about the vocabulary but try to leave out the japanese words because the student can refer to the vocabulary table.
-- refernece the <file>considerations-examples.xml</file> for good consideration examples
+- refernece the <file>considerations-examples.md</file> for good consideration examples

 ## Teacher Tests

 Please read this file so you can see more examples to provide better output
-<file>japanese-teaching-test.xml</file>
+<file>japanese-teaching-test.md</file>

 ## Last Checks

-- Make sure you read all the example files (considerations-examples.xml, examples.xml) tell me that you have.
+- Make sure you read all the example files (considerations-examples.md, examples.md) tell me that you have.
-- Make sure you read the sentence structure examples file called as sentence-structure-example.xml
+- Make sure you read the sentence structure examples file called as sentence-structure-example.md
 - Make sure you check how many columns there are in the vocab table.